findCP/findCPcli/docs/source/ComputeGrowthDependent.rst

 ::

-    $ findCPcli -i model.xml -cp generate_output.xls
+    $ findCPcli -i model.xml -cp results.xls

 5.1.
 Procedure pseudocode
 **************************

-The pseudocode of this procedure is included below:
+The pseudocode of this task is included below:

 ::